What is neuroDIVERSEcity?

 Why neuroDIVERSEcity Matters

-This initiative makes it clear that autistic people are not an afterthought — we are leaders, culture‑builders, and partners in shaping a more accessible city.
+This initiative makes it clear that autistic people are not an afterthought.
+We are leaders, culture‑builders, and partners in shaping a more accessible city.

 What We Look For